mapninja/Earthsys144/Labs/Week_07/Haunted_Sheetmapper copy.md

 If you are a Safari or Chrome user, you shouldn't have any trouble viewing your sheetmapper index.html, but if you are a Firefox user, things may not work, at first, or sometimes at all.
 This is because Firefox is a bit alarmist about the **Cross-Origin Resource Sharing (CORS)** thing.
 If you are not able to see your map, or data, try the following:

 1. Hold the Shift Key and refresh the browser Page
-2. Clear your cache and cookies using the methods described, here: https://www.kaspersky.com/resource-center/preemptive-safety/how-to-clear-cache-and-cookies
+2. Clear your cache and cookies using the methods described, here: [https://www.kaspersky.com/resource-center/preemptive-safety/how-to-clear-cache-and-cookies](https://www.kaspersky.com/resource-center/preemptive-safety/how-to-clear-cache-and-cookies)
 3. Try a different browser

-# BONUS (or if AFS doesn’t seem to work for you):
+# If AFS doesn’t seem to work for you:

 You don’t need to do this for the homework unless AFS doesn’t work for you (it seems finicky for some students for some reason), but it’s nice to know that the following is an option for web publishing this type of application.
 This option also means that your access to the material won't end when your time at Stanford does.: